Odicci Alexander

-Odicci Alexander (born April 2, 1998) is an American professional and former collegiate All-American softball two-way pitcher for the USSSA Pride.
+Odicci Alexander (born April 2, 1998) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
 She was the starting pitcher for James Madison University from 2017 to 2021, leading the team to their first-ever Women's College World Series in 2021 and making it to the semi-finals.
 After the 2021 season, Alexander was named Softball America Pitcher of the Year and was also nominated for an ESPY Award for best female college athlete.
+She most recently played in the Athletes Unlimited Softball where she won the 2023 championship as the top individual points leader.

 Early life

 Alexander grew up in Boydton, Virginia, and was raised by her grandparents.
-She has four siblings: Isiah, Jameel, Imileigh, and Kaylin.
 Her older brother, Isiah Maurice, played college basketball for Kansas State from 2016 to 2017.
 Alexander started playing softball at the age of 7 and taught herself how to pitch.
-She spray-painted spots on the water well of her grandparents' home and used those spots as targets to train herself.
 She attended Park View High School, where she earned Second Team All-State honors as a sophomore.
-She was an accidental recruit, when then James Madison Softball coach Mickey Dean attended one of her high school games in 2014 eyeing the pitcher on the other team but ended up offering Alexander a scholarship to JMU.
+She was an accidental recruit, when then-James Madison Softball coach Mickey Dean attended one of her high school games in 2014 eyeing the pitcher on the other team but ended up offering Alexander a scholarship to JMU.
 Alexander also played for the Beverly Bandits club softball team.

 College career

 Freshman Year

-Alexander made her debut for James Madison on February 10, 2017 against Charleston Southern where she recorded 8 strikeouts and led the team to a 13-3 victory.
-She finished the season with a 11-5 record, a 2.35 ERA, 6 shutouts, and 83 strikeouts.
+Alexander made her debut for James Madison on February 10, 2017, against Charleston Southern where she recorded 8 strikeouts and led the team to a 13–3 victory.
+She finished the season with a 11–5 record, a 2.35 ERA, 6 shutouts, and 83 strikeouts.
 At the plate, Alexander had a .333 batting average with 49 hits, 36, RBIs, and 7 home runs.
 Alexander was named the 2017 CAA rookie of the year.

 Sophomore Year

-In her sophomore year, Alexander went 23-5 with a 1.95 ERA and 193 strikeouts.
+In her sophomore year, Alexander went 23–5 with a 1.95 ERA and 193 strikeouts.
 In addition, she batted .388 with 65 hits, 13 homeruns, and a team-best 47 RBIs.
 She was named the 2018 CAA Player of the Year as well as First-Team All CAA and First-Team All ECAC.
 In addition, Alexander was selected as a third-team NFCA All-American and first team NFCA All-Northeast Region.